timofeysie/acknowledge/notes/Core Classes.md

         }
 ```
 #The StringBuilder Class#
+- like String objects but can be modified(append(),insert())
 - same as StringBuffer whos methods are synchronized thus thread-safe.
 - StringBuilder methods:
+- StringBuilder() Creates an empty string builder with capacity of 16
+- void ensureCapacity(int minCapacity) Ensures that the capacity is at least equal to the specified minimum.
+- void setLength(int newLength) turcates or adds null chars.
+- append(), insert(), setLength() greater than the current capacity(), the capacity is automatically increased.
 - append(boolean b) or (char c, char[] str, char[] str, int offset, int len, double, float, int , long,  obj, String).
 - delete(int start, int end)
 - deleteCharAt(int index)